DrewJHarbor/DiamondViewer/INTEGRATION_GUIDE.md

 2. **Connect to Arduino**:
    - Click "Refresh" to scan for COM ports
+   - **Arduino is auto-detected and selected automatically!**
-   - Select your Arduino's COM port
+   - If not auto-detected, manually select your Arduino's COM port
    - Click "Connect to Arduino"
    - The Arduino will automatically switch to PC Control Mode